jdrsn/slate/source/includes/_users.md

 ## Authenticate a user

-The operation `/a` allows a user to authenticate with email (or username) and password.
+The microservice `/a` allows a user to authenticate with email (or username) and password.
 A request can be sent through the HTTP methods `POST` and `GET` (if enabled).

 ### HTTP endpoints